-Long before a finished car hits the road, it begins as 30,000 individual parts.
-Those, in turn, start as raw materials — plastics, metals and sheets of glass — that are turned into dashboards, bolts and GPS screens.
-And, freight rail is there to deliver it all.
-Railroads move both raw materials to manufacturers and auto parts to vehicle assembly plants, and finished vehicles across North America.
+Long before a finished car hits the road, it begins as raw materials — plastic, metals and sheets of glass — which railroads move to manufacturers to be turned into the roughly 30,000 individual parts of a car, from bolts to dashboards.
+Railroads then move these auto parts to vehicle assembly plants before finally transporting the finished vehicles across North America.

 In fact, a single train can move hundreds of vehicles at once.
 In a typical year, U.S. Class I railroads carry 1.8 million carloads of motor vehicles and parts.
 Railroads also transport the biggest and heaviest auto parts, including car frames, engines, transmissions and axles.
 Additionally, they carry imported car parts — big and small — from ports like Charleston, South Carolina, to inland assembly plants.

 Railroads have privately spent an average of well above $23 billion over the last five years to maintain and modernize their nearly 140,000-mile rail network to meet their customers’ transportation needs.

 As auto manufacturers opened new plants in states like Georgia, Kentucky and California, railroads laid new track in and out of plants and built specialized rail yards to enhance productivity.
 Design modifications to rail equipment used to move automobiles have allowed automakers to ship more cars at once, new routes have reduced shipping times, and special handling protocols at rail yards have made the journey smoother than ever before.